 Discussion

+Our results show that breeding programmes can implement genomic selection and increase genetic gain by optimizing the investment into phenotyping and genotyping.
 The estimation of breeding values requires continuous investment in data collection.
 While breeding programmes usually have stable funding for phenotyping, the funding for genotyping is not yet well established.
-In this paper we propose implementing genomic selection by optimizing the investment into phenotyping of milk production traits and genotyping.
-We show that by reallocating a part of phenotyping resources to genotyping, we can substantially increase genetic gain regardless of the amount and cost of genotyping, and availability of initial training population.
-We can increase the genetic gain even further by increasing the investment into genotyping, despite simultaneously decreasing phenotyping.
-Although we reduced the number of phenotype records l, genomic prediction increased the selection accuracy for non-phenotyped candidates.
+We show that by reallocating a part of phenotyping resources to genotyping, breeding programmes can substantially increase genetic gain regardless of the amount and cost of genotyping, and availability of initial training population.
+Genetic gain also increases by increasing the investment into genotyping, despite simultaneously decreasing phenotyping.
+Although we reduced the number of phenotype records per animal, genomic prediction increased the selection accuracy for non-phenotyped candidates.
 These results raise four discussion points: 1) how optimizing the investment in phenotyping and genotyping affects genetic gain; 2) how optimizing the investment in phenotyping and genotyping affects accuracy; 3) implications for breeding programmes; and 4) limitations of the study.
-For each measures, we first discuss the results of scenarios with equal price of phenotyping and genotyping, and initial training population available.
+For genetic gain and accuracy we first discuss the results of scenarios with equal price of phenotyping and genotyping, and initial training population available.
 We then remark on what changed at a different relative price or without an initial training population.

 Genetic gain